Stell0/GoogleTTS/README.md

 php tts.php text_file
 ```

-File will be splitted in chunks of less than 5000 characters, than a text_file.mp3 is generated
+A text_file.mp3 will be generated